TanStack/form/README.md

 # React-Form
 A powerful and lightweight form library for React.

+# *Update:* V3 is comming!

+We are activley working on V3 of React Form.
+This update will include many enhancements including field level validation, and a simplified iterface.
+Stay tuned!
+For additional information we have created a Git issue called 3.0.

 ### Go to [live examples, code and docs](https://react-form.js.org)!

 [![Build Status](https://travis-ci.org/react-tools/react-form.svg?branch=v0.11.1)](https://travis-ci.org/react-tools/react-form)